 Not all solar power banks are born equal.

-If you’re looking to reduce your carbon footprint as much as possible but your phone still needs to be fully changed, I recommend you find a high-quality device with a high battery capacity (25,000 mAh or more is great) and multiple panels.
+If you’re looking to reduce your carbon footprint as much as possible but your phone still needs to be fully charged, I recommend you find a high-quality device with a high battery capacity (25,000 mAh or more is great) and multiple panels.

 This way, you can keep one or two devices charged up without relying on the grid, which often uses fossil fuels for its power.